bgbg/gorelik.net/_posts/2018/2018-02-03-data-is-the-new.md

 tags:
  - "data-science"
  - "rant"
+cover_image: "/assets/img/2018/02/oil-monahans-texas-sunset-70362.jpeg"
 layout: "post"
 ---

 I stumbled upon a rant titled  [Data is not the new oil — Tech Insights](http://tech-insights.blog/2018/02/01/data-is-not-the-new-oil/)

 > You’ve heard it many times and so have I: “Data is the new oil” Well it isn’t.
 At least not yet.
 I don’t care how I get oil for my car or heating.
 I simply decide what to cook and where to drive when I want.
 I’m unconcerned which mechanism is used to refine oil […]

 Funny, in my own rant "[data is not the new gold](https://gorelik.net/2017/06/18/data-is-not-the-new-gold/)", I claimed that "oil" was a better analogy for data than gold.
 Obviously, any "X is the new Y" sentences are problematic but it's still funny how we like them.